arnold-c/CSDNoise/manuscript/manuscript.typ

 There has been growing interest in this line of reasoning, with many fields trying to identify and develop early warning signals (EWS) that are predictive of a critical transition @schefferEarlywarningSignalsCritical2009 @schefferForeseeingTippingPoints2010 @dakosSlowingEarlyWarning2008 @drakeEarlyWarningSignals2010 @boettigerQuantifyingLimitsDetection2012.
 For infectious diseases, this critical transition occurs when the effective reproduction number crosses the bifurcation threshold $R_"effective" = 1$, observed during both elimination and emergence of disease.
-The appeal of an alert system based upon EWS metrics is that they are model-free, only requiring the calculation of summary statistics of a time series; in the case of infectious diseases, either the incidence or prevalence data @southallProspectsDetectingEarly2020.
+The appeal of an alert system based upon EWS metrics is that they are model-free, only requiring the calculation of summary statistics of a time series.
+Prior work has demonstrated that for infectious disease systems, computing EWS metrics on the progression of population susceptibility may be most predictive @drakeStatisticsEpidemicTransitions2019, but collecting this information is often intractable, and utilizing either the incidence or prevalence data has provided similarly useful predictions @drakeStatisticsEpidemicTransitions2019 @brettAnticipatingEpidemicTransitions2018 @southallProspectsDetectingEarly2020.
 If an EWS is predictive, critical slowing down theory suggests that the EWS values will drastically change in value as a transition is approached, such as an increase in the variance.
 This is the result of a slowed recovery from perturbations to the system @delecroixPotentialResilienceIndicators2023 @dakosSlowingEarlyWarning2008 @schefferEarlywarningSignalsCritical2009, e.g., an imported infection.
 Prior work has demonstrated that EWS metrics are theoretically correlated with a critical transition for infectious disease systems, under emergent and extinction conditions @oreganTheoryEarlyWarning2013 @drakeStatisticsEpidemicTransitions2019 @brettAnticipatingEmergenceInfectious2017 @brettAnticipatingEpidemicTransitions2018 @southallProspectsDetectingEarly2020 @drakeMonitoringPathElimination2017.